mjcross/rp2040-freertos-template/README.md

 # rp2040-freertos-template
 This is a template project for developing FreeRTOS based applications on the Raspberry Pi RP2040.

-The example is a simple LED blinky using two tasks synchronised by a semaphore.
+The example is a simple LED blinky using two tasks synchronised by a one-bit semaphore.

-It uses both cores by setting `configNUMBER_OF_CORES 2` in *FreeRTOSConfig.h*.
+It uses both cores by setting `configNUMBER_OF_CORES 2` in *FreeRTOSConfig.h*, and in the example each task is pinned to a different core.

 The *.vscode* folder configures the IDE to use **PicoProbe**.